 - Residents must accompany their guests at all times within the Residence community.
 Unattended guests will be asked to leave the Residence community.
-Guests must not be in possession of the host's access cards. - The Department of Housing and Residence Life Services reserves the right to revoke or modify guest privileges to ensure the safety, security and well-being of the Residence community. - Hosts must ensure that the following limits are not exceeded with respect to hosting guests in Residence : - Residents are limited to hosting a maximum of two guests at once. - Each Resident may host an overnight guest for a maximum of seven nights total each semester, not to exceed three consecutive nights.
+Guests must not be in possession of the host's access cards. - The Department of Housing and Residence Life Services reserves the right to revoke or modify guest privileges to ensure the safety, security and well-being of the Residence community. - Hosts must ensure that the following limits are not exceeded with respect to hosting guests in Residence: - Residents are limited to hosting a maximum of two guests at once. - Each Resident may host an overnight guest for a maximum of seven nights total each semester, not to exceed three consecutive nights.

-Note: To ensure for a welcoming, safe, and study-focused environment, guests are not permitted during Orientation Week or during the fall and winter examination periods.
+Note: To ensure for a welcoming, safe, and study-focused environment, guests are not permitted during examination periods.